Health Benefits and Side Effects of Mushroom Teas

 • Turkey Tail

-Second to the last is a type of mushroom called Turkey Tail.
-It is distinguished for its disc-like shale and varying display of colors.
-This mushroom is a powerful anti-cancer drink that can lower your risks of contracting gastric cancer, breast cancer, colorectal cancer, and lung cancer.
-In fact, a lot of cancer patients use this to improve their body’s responses to cancer medicines and treatment radiation.
+Many cancer patients use turkey tail to improve their bodies' responses to cancer medicines and radiation.
 Essentially, it is a good drink for cancer treatment.
-Apart from cancer, Turkey Tail is also helpful when it comes to increasing muscle strength, decreasing body fatigue, preventing Urinary Tract Infections (UTIs), and many other health benefits.
+In addition to cancer, Turkey Tail is also helpful in increasing muscle strength, decreasing body fatigue, preventing Urinary Tract Infections (UTIs), and providing many other health benefits.

 • Tremella

-Lastly, we have here another type of mushroom called Tremella.
-It is distinguished for its white, flowery, and frond-like appearance.
-One of the major benefits you can get from consuming Tremella is to have healthy and glowing skin.
-This is because Tremella is known to generate and support good hydration processes in the body.
-In fact, Tremella extract is often used as a topical cream on the skin.
-As such, it is rich in antioxidants and anti-aging properties —giving you a more youthful look.
-Apart from skin benefits, it is also proven to positively affect your hair.
-It locks and strengthens your hair follicles, keeping your hair hydrated and healthy!
+Tremella extract is often used as a topical cream on the skin.
+It is rich in antioxidants and has anti-aging properties, giving you a youthful look.
+In addition to its skin benefits, it is also proven to positively affect hair.
+It locks and strengthens hair follicles, keeping hair hydrated and healthy!

 Preparing Your Mushroom Tea